 It is recommended that club referees are familiar with the Men's Field Lacrosse Officiating Manual, which covers such crucial factors as the philosophy of refereeing, referee positioning, team-work and field mechanics.
 It is available from the World Lacrosse officiating resources page.

 As specified in Bye-Law A2c, every competitive game shall be officiated by at least two qualified referees.
 All home teams are responsible for supplying a minimum of two referees.
 If two referees are NOT supplied, the game will not go ahead.
-Note: This bye-law will be implemented over a phased period for each SEMLA league/division and must be completed by all teams for the start of the 2023/24 season.

 There are a limited number of neutral Panel Referees available each week.
 You can see where they are assigned for the next few upcoming weeks on the Refereeing Assignments page.